BVLC/caffe/docs/index.md

 ---

 \*: When measured with the [SuperVision](http://www.image-net.org/challenges/LSVRC/2012/supervision.pdf) model that won the ImageNet Large Scale Visual Recognition Challenge 2012.
+See [performance and hardware configuration details](/performance_hardware.html).